Annyser/alx-pre_course/0x01-git/README.md

-stay positive no matter what
+Stay positive no matter what
 life is sweet